taylorhmorris/story-time/README.md

-# StoryTime
+# L'heure du conte

-Welcome to the StoryTime project!
-This is a Django-based web application designed to help users improve their vocabulary and learn to read in a foreign language.
+Bienvenue à l'heure du conte !!
+This is a Django-based web application designed to help users improve their vocabulary and learn to read in French.

 ## Installation